createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 rbenv global 2.0.0-p0
 ```

 You can checkout more commands in the [rbenv readme on Github](https://github.com/sstephenson/rbenv#command-reference).
-It’s worth bookmarking that page for reference later, or there is always ```rbenv --help```.
+It's worth bookmarking that page for reference later, or there is always ```rbenv --help```.

 ### Install Bundler

-Bundler manages an application’s dependencies, kind of like a shopping list of other libraries the application needs to work.
+Bundler manages an application's dependencies, kind of like a shopping list of other libraries the application needs to work.
 If you're just starting out with Ruby on Rails you will see just how important and helpful this gem is.

 You can use the ```rbenv shell``` command to ensure we have the correct version of Ruby loaded in our terminal window, it overrides both project-specific and global version, if you're paranoid you can always check your Ruby version with ```ruby --version```.